Clarence Darrow: Legacy

 Today, Clarence Darrow is remembered for his reputation as a fierce trial attorney who, in many cases, championed the cause of the underdog; because of this, he is generally regarded as one of the greatest criminal defense lawyers in American history.

 According to legend, before he died, Darrow declared that if there was an afterlife, he would return on the small bridge (now known as the Clarence Darrow Memorial Bridge) located just south of the Museum of Science and Industry in Hyde Park, Chicago on the date of his death.
 Darrow was skeptical of a belief in life after death (he is reported to have said: "Every man knows when his life began...
 If I did not exist in the past, why should I, or could I, exist in the future?") but he made this promise to dissuade mediums from charging people money to "talk" to his spirit.
-People still gather on the bridge in the hopes of seeing his ghost.
+People still gather on the bridge in the hope of seeing his ghost.